dafta/DeckMTP/README.md

 Then, select Setup Utility, then Advanced, then USB Configuration, and finally USB Dual-Role Device.
 Select DRD instead of the existing XHCI and you're set.

-## Warning, doing so may prevent you from booting from USB or preventing you from using the ports in Windows
+## Warning, doing so will prevent you from booting from USB and preventing you from using the ports in Windows as long as the setting is set to DRD

 ## Build instrutions
 1. Clone the repository to use as an example for making your plugin.